wyfo/apischema/docs/optimizations_and_benchmark.md

 {!no_copy.py!}
 ```

-!!! note
-    Object deserialization is also optimized following

 ## Serialization passthrough

 JSON serialization libraries expect primitive data types (`dict`/`list`/`str`/etc.).
 A non-negligible part of objects to be serialized are primitive.